Rockies vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have been chosen as underdogs in 41 games this year and have walked away with the win 19 times (46.3%) in those games.
+- The Rockies have been underdogs in 42 games this season and have come away with the win 19 times (45.2%) in those contests.

-- Colorado has a record of 3-10 in games where oddsmakers have it as underdogs of at least +170 on the moneyline.
+- Colorado has a record of 4-12, a 25% win rate, when it's set as an underdog of +165 or more by sportsbooks this season.

-- Colorado and its opponents have hit the over in 22 of its 50 games with a total this season.
+- Colorado and its opponents have gone over the total this season in 22 of its 51 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.